Potato Mushroom Soup

 You can customize this soup if you wish.
 Some possibilities could include:

-• Make it gluten-free: You could either skip the flour, and instead, whisk a tablespoon of cornstarch into 2 tablespoons of cold water or milk and then add it to the soup.
+- Make it gluten-free: You could skip the flour and whisk a tablespoon of cornstarch into 2 tablespoons of cold water or milk and then add it to the soup.
 Alternatively, omit the cornstarch and blend half of the soup to thicken it.

-• Lighten it up: skip the flour and blend half of the soup instead, and use a touch of milk instead of cream.
+- Lighten it up: skip the flour, blend half of the soup, and use a touch of milk instead of cream.
 It would be less rich, but it tastes delicious anyway.

 And if you love mushrooms…

-You might love this creamy healthy mushroom soup (without cream), or vegan carbonara with mushroom or super quick spaghetti!
+You might love this creamy, healthy mushroom soup (without cream), or vegan carbonara with mushroom, mushroom barley soup, or super quick spaghetti!

 More delicious soup recipes…

-If you love soups, I’ve got you covered with these easy, vegetarian, inexpensive recipes.
+If you love soups, I’ve covered you with these easy, vegetarian, inexpensive recipes.
 Here are some of my favs:

 If you make this potato mushroom soup or if you have any questions, let me know!
 Leave a comment, send me a message, or rate it.